jaxwong/tp/docs/UserGuide.md

 Example:

-* `edit ea/TSC2025 en/Taylor Swift’s Concert s/2025-09-19 18:30` Edits the event name and start datetime of the event with alias `TSC2025` to be `Taylor Swift’s Concert` and `2025-09-19 18:30` respectively.
+* `edit-event ea/TSC2025 en/Taylor Swift’s Concert s/2025-09-19 18:30` Edits the event name and start datetime of the event with alias `TSC2025` to be `Taylor Swift’s Concert` and `2025-09-19 18:30` respectively.

 ### Locating events by alias: `find-event`